 Cash at bank and in hand

 The carrying value approximates to the fair value as a result of the short-term maturity of the instruments.
+Cash at bank and in hand are subject to a right to offset.

 Bank loans